buriedms/AdvSemiSeg-Paddle/README.md

 ![](figs/semi_overview.jpg)

-The code are heavily borrowed from a pytorch DeepLab implementation ([Link](https://github.com/speedinghzl/Pytorch-Deeplab)).
+The code are heavily borrowed from a paddle DeepLab implementation).
 The baseline model is DeepLabv2-Resnet101 without multiscale training and CRF post processing, which yields meanIOU ``73.6%`` on the VOC2012 validation set.

 Please cite our paper if you find it useful for your research.
 ```